simonmichael/hledger_site/src/sm-2019-setup.md

 I fetch currency prices with barrucadu's market-prices.py script ([details](https://gist.github.com/simonmichael/9ca4d74b30567dcc3b93763ffe88abf9)).

-## Entering data (2021)
+## Data entry (2021)

 For transactions downloaded from banks:

 - In an iterm3 tab titled FINANCE, I have a TUI emacs with two side-by-side windows.
-- In the first window is 2021.journal, with ledger-mode and auto-revert-mode enabled.
+- dIn the first window is 2021.journal, with ledger-mode and auto-revert-mode enabled.
 - In the second window I switch to a shell and run make Import to download and import latest transactions.
 - These show up in the journal right away.
-I switch focus there, select all the new entries and hit M-q to realign them with ledger-mode (which is better at that).
+I switch focus there, select all the new entries and hit M-q to realign them with ledger-mode (which is better at that than hledger print).
 - I process them one at a time from the top, marking each one cleared (C-c C-e) when it looks good.
 - When there's an unknown posting, I:
   - replace the unknown account with the appropriate account (assuming I know it)
   - switch to common.rules in the second window, and search for that account or its parent (assuming it's in the rules somewhere)
   - add some portion of the new entry's description as a new pattern for this account.
 Or tweak the existing patterns so it will be matched next time (or to avoid over-matching by the wrong rule).
 - when all new entries are marked cleared, I git commit the journal and any updated rules file(s).
-Or if I don't, it will be auto-committed by a nightly cron job, in theory.
+Or if I don't, it will be auto-committed by a nightly cron job (in theory).
 - I do this daily-ish, so it's a small number of new txns each time.

 For transactions which don't appear in downloaded data (cash transactions, etc.):